 National Historic Preservation Act (NHPA): The NHPA establishes the federal government policy on historic preservation and the programs, including the National Register of Historic Places (NRHP), through which this policy is implemented.
 Under the NHPA, significant cultural resources, referred to as historic properties, include any pre-contact or historic district, site, building, structure, or object included in, or determined eligible for inclusion in, the NRHP.
 Historic properties also include resources determined to be National Historic Landmarks (NHL).
 NHLs are nationally significant historic places designated by the Secretary of the Interior because they possess exceptional value or quality in illustrating or interpreting United States heritage.
-A property is considered historically significant if it meets one of the NRHP criteria and retains sufficient historic Preservation, an independent federal agency that administers Section 106 of the NHPA by developing procedures to protect cultural resources included in, or eligible for inclusion in, the NRHP.
+A property is considered historically significant if it meets one of the NRHP criteria and retains sufficient historic integrity to convey its significance.
+The NHPA also established the Advisory Council on Historic Preservation, an independent federal agency that administers Section 106 of the NHPA by developing procedures to protect cultural resources included in, or eligible for inclusion in, the NRHP.
 See also National Register of Historic Places.